mfikes/ambly/README.md

 ### Manual REPL Startup

-If you would like to manually start the Ambly REPL, first start a Clojure REPL with `lein trampoline run -m clojure.main` and then issue the following two forms:
+If you would like to manually start the Ambly REPL from a Clojure REPL, issue the following two forms:

 ```clojure
 (require